PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 07:10:00
+Last updated: 2024-04-06 07:10:35
-Random Quote: I cried my little black heart out.
-But tears don't fix anything.
-So I vowed to never do it again. - Wednesday Addams
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar